collectivexyz/revolution-protocol/README.md

 direct creator payment = (creator_share * entropyRateBps) / 10_000
 ```

-The remaining amount of the _creator's share_ is sent to the [ERC20TokenEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/ERC20TokenEmitter.sol) contract's **buyToken** function to buy the creator ERC20 governance tokens, according to a linear token emission schedule.
+The remaining amount of the _creator's share_ is sent to the [RevolutionPointsEmitter](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol) contract's **buyToken** function to buy the creator ERC20 governance tokens, according to a linear token emission schedule.

-## ERC20TokenEmitter
+## RevolutionPointsEmitter

-**[ERC20TokenEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/ERC20TokenEmitter.sol)** is a linear [VRGDA](https://www.paradigm.xyz/2022/08/vrgda) that mints an ERC20 token when the payable **buyToken** function is called, and enables anyone to purchase the ERC20 governance token at any time.
+**[RevolutionPointsEmitter.sol](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/RevolutionPointsEmitter.sol)** is a linear [VRGDA](https://www.paradigm.xyz/2022/08/vrgda) that mints an ERC20 token when the payable **buyToken** function is called, and enables anyone to purchase the ERC20 governance token at any time.
 A portion of value spent on buying the ERC20 tokens is paid to creators and to a protocol rewards contract.

 ### Creator payment

-The ERC20TokenEmitter has a **creatorRateBps** and **entropyRateBps** that function the same as the **AuctionHouse** contract's.
+The RevolutionPointsEmitter has a **creatorRateBps** and **entropyRateBps** that function the same as the **AuctionHouse** contract's.
 Whenever a **buyToken** purchase of governance tokens is made, a **creatorRateBps** portion of the proceeds is reserved for the **creatorsAddress** set in the contract, with direct payment calculated according to the **entropyRateBps**.

 ### Protocol rewards